guyht/Glog/README.md

     base_url         - (Optional) Base URL for the blog.
 Defaults to '/' cache_time       - (Optional) Time in seconds to cache each page article_per_page - (Optional) Number of articles to display on a page.
-Defaults to 10
+Defaults to 10 show_author      - (Optional) Display the author name in the article title.
+Defaults to false

 # Running the tests